U.S. Army Reserve medics use newly fielded equipment at Northern Strike

-As part of the Northern Strike training exercise, Soldiers of the 676th Ground Ambulance Company provided real world medical support, conducted training and received an external evaluation to establish standard operating procedures (SOPs) and familiarize themselves with newly fielded equipment on Aug.
+GRAYLING, MICH. – As part of the Northern Strike training exercise, Soldiers of the 676th Ground Ambulance Company provided real world medical support, conducted training and received an external evaluation to establish standard operating procedures (SOPs) and familiarize themselves with newly fielded equipment on Aug.
 5-19, 2023, at Camp Grayling, Mich.

-(U.S. Army Reserve Video by Spc.
-Ronald D. Bell)
+Northern Strike is a multi-component and multinational exercise designed to build readiness and enhance interoperability with allied forces with approximately 7,000 participants.

+“The collaboration between joint forces here is really valuable for us as a unit.
+Just to learn how we coordinate with these different units and basically just getting some experience working with different people from different services has been very valuable,” said 1st Lt.
+Kiersten Boley, 676th Ground Ambulance Company commander.

 |Date Taken: